onosproject/onos-topo/docs/deployment.md

 # Deploying onos-topo

-This guide deploys `onos-topo` through it's [Helm] chart assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.
+This guide deploys `onos-topo` through its [Helm] chart assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.
 `onos-topo` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.
 If you don't have a cluster running and want to try on your local machine please follow first